-You've already learned Telling time in French - simple.
+You've already learned Telling time in French - general 12-hour clock rules.
 In this lesson we'll see how to use the 24-hour clock and to differentiate between AM and PM in French.

 In France you will often hear the twenty-four hour clock used, as such: